Why Eye Contact is Important in Communication

 Eye contact can be subtle or even obvious.
 It can be a glaring scowl when a person is upset or a long glance when we see something that’s off about someone else’s appearance.
 It can even be a direct look when we are trying to express a crucial idea.

 Eye contact is a type of body language that is extremely important during communication and conversation.
 Sometimes, our eyes and body language speak even more than words.
-When you keep eye contact with the person you are talking to it shows that you are actively listening and paying attention.
+Keeping eye contact with the person you are talking to shows that you are actively listening and paying attention.